 Video Demo: How Big Is Your Tree

-Watch the How Big Is Your Tree Demonstration video (10 minutes).
+Watch the How Big Is Your Tree Demonstration video (10 minutes), developed by Matt Schnabel, South Carolina PLT Coordinator.
 In PLT’s How Big Is Your Tree, students measure trees in different ways and become familiar with the tree’s scale and structure.
-This video was developed by Matt Schnabel, South Carolina PLT Coordinator.
+Another video demonstration is available here.

 Adopt a Tree Journal